dpanov/alert-component/README.md

 </Alert>
 ```

-or we can have a separate <alert-inline> component
+or we can have a separate <AlertInline> component

 ```JSX
 <AlertInline type="warning"